Uberi/speech_recognition/README.rst

 -  Most of the library code lives in ``speech_recognition/__init__.py``.
 -  Examples live under the ``examples/`` directory, and the demo script lives in ``speech_recognition/__main__.py``.
 -  The FLAC encoder binaries are in the ``speech_recognition/`` directory.
+-  Documentation can be found in the ``reference/`` directory.
+-  Third-party libraries, utilities, and reference material are in the ``third-party/`` directory.

 To install/reinstall the library locally, run ``python setup.py install`` in the project root directory.

 Releases are done by running either ``build.sh`` or ``build.bat``.
-These are bash and batch scripts, respectively, that build Python source packages and `Python Wheels <http://pythonwheels.com/>`__, then upload them to PyPI.
+These are bash and batch scripts, respectively, that automatically build Python source packages and `Python Wheels <http://pythonwheels.com/>`__, then upload them to PyPI.

 Features and bugfixes should be tested, at minimum, on Python 2.7 and a recent version of Python 3.
-It is highly recommended to test features on Python 2.6, 2.7, 3.3, and the latest version of Python 3.
+It is highly recommended to test new features on Python 2.6, 2.7, 3.3, and the latest version of Python 3.

 Authors
 -------